-Miller Homes is generally supportive of providing homes for older people and those with special housing needs.
-Policy H1 part 2(ii) provides a generally flexible approach to the provision of suitable accommodation for older people, allowing developers to consider if their site is appropriate for older persons housing.
-However, the requirement set out in Policy H1 part 1(iv) is not considered justified in relation to the M4(2) standard and therefore cannot be consider to be "sound".
+The HBF is generally supportive of providing homes for older people and those with special housing needs.
+Policy H1 part 2(ii) provides a generally flexible approach to the provision of

 4.2 Is the requirement for developments to provide larger detached dwellings justified?